 The Organization, Information & Learning Sciences Program of the University of New Mexico offers a Professional Development Certificate in Adult Learning and Training, which develops knowledge and skills for professionals who are involved in the education and training of adults, whether in schools, agencies, communities, and in the workplace.
 The 12 credit-hour program consists of graduate level courses that address how adults learn, cross cultural issues in adult learning, an understanding of adult development and growth, and how to design, develop and deliver effective learning experiences for adults.

-Following are the two OILS courses required for this Certificate:
+The following are the three OILS courses required for this Certificate:

 - OILS 541: The Adult Learner